Family cruise. Photo by Alonso Reyes

 Kids Onboard?
 Choose a Cruise Line With a Children’s Program

-If there are kids in your group, consider a cruise line with a strong children’s program.
+Consider a cruise line with a strong children’s program if there are kids in your group.
 Little ones can spend time with their own age group, while adults can get some time on their own.

 Best Tips & Tools to Plan Your Trip

-Pick One Travel Agent as Your Point of Contact
+Pick a Travel Agent as Your Point of Contact

 Gathering money, booking rooms and organizing travel is a huge task.
-For your family reunion cruise, pick one AAA travel agent to work with your group.
+For your family reunion cruise, I recommend selecting a travel agent who specializes in cruises to work with your group.

-Your travel agent can help each family member book the trip that meets their needs.
-Your AAA travel agent can ensure your group has the same dining time so you can eat together.
+Your travel agent can help each family member book the cabin that meets their needs — and remind them when payments are due.
+Your travel agent can also help by booking excursions or reserving a set dining time for your group.

 Family vacation.
 Photo by Aliko Sunawang